Foreign Mutual Funds PFIC

 The IRS also provides a catchall for regulated investment companies, which provides “In the case of any regulated investment company which is offering for sale or has outstanding any stock of which it is the issuer and which is redeemable at its net asset value, all stock in a passive foreign investment company which it owns directly or indirectly shall be treated as marketable stock for purposes of this section.
 Except as provided in regulations, similar treatment as marketable stock shall apply in the case of any other regulated investment company which publishes net asset valuations at least annually.”

-Why Would Somebody Want To Make This Election?
+Why Make This Election?

 There are many reasons why, but the most important reason is to avoid the excess distribution.
 While most people want to delay paying tax as long as they can, with a PFIC — that delay can come at a very stiff price.
 With an MTM election, it may seem absurd the pay tax on money that is not distributed to you, but the flip-side is that it will help avoid an even larger excessive distribution tax in the future.